 Development of an aquatic collection is desirable if Lake water levels can be managed in the future.
-A focus on rushes and reeds or other ornamental grasses on the margins of Islands and the Ornamental Lake will provide additional interest.
+A focus on rushes and reeds or other ornamental grasses on the margins of Islands and the Ornamental Lake will provide additional interest with the preference being for indigenous plants in sensitive areas.